The Student Handbook

 New and Returning Students,

 The Student Life staff has designed a variety of programs to engage you in the life of the college and to make the campus your home away from home.
 There are a host of student organizations that you may become involved with, as well as become a member of the Student Government Association in order to add your voice to the life of the campus community.
-Our Multicultural Affairs office staff is also ready to hear your voice to ensure that you are a part of developing and enhancing our community of diverse learners.
+Our Student Diversity and Inclusion office staff is also ready to hear your voice to ensure that you are a part of developing and enhancing our community of diverse learners.

 Our Student Health and Support staff along with our Equity Issues office have developed an array of programs that will support you academically, emotionally and mentally.
 Whether you would like to speak with someone about your personal development or on a variety of other matters there is a staff person or program available to assist you.